 Your Zip Dee awning is intended to provide shade.
 Your awning can be used in light rain conditions if front or rear is tilted to let water run off.
 Light winds should not affect awning use.
 If you are leaving your trailer for long periods or in threatening weather, the awning should be retracted.
-Visit the Zip Dee website for more information and instructional videos.
+Visit https://support.airstream.com to view User Guide Videos on this subject.